necosta/pico/README.md

   * **Compress** with `sbt "run compress -f source.txt"`
   * **Decompress** with `sbt "run decompress -f source.txt.pico"`

+### Logic

+#### Compression

+1. Stream file data into fixed sized chunks
+2. For each chunk, build huffman tree and encode both tree and data
+3. Stream output into target file wrapping it with chunk delimiter

+### Decompression

+1. Stream compressed file data, splitting it by chunk delimiter
+2. For each chunk, decode huffman tree and with it, decode encoded data
+3. Stream output into target file

+### ToDo

+- [ ] Introduce parallel processing with `.parEvalMap`
+- [ ] Replace fixed chunk size with dynamic chunk evaluation
+- [ ] Improve logging and metrics
+- [ ] Fix open source code "ToDo's"
+- [ ] Release Scala native version

 ### Licensing

 See [LICENSE](LICENSE)